VisualFP/docs/SA/design_concept/content/poc/architecture.typ

 nested applications and see which one might be successfully type-checked.

-For VisualFP a different approach was chosen: In case the arguments of a reference need to be inferred, the #ac("UI") model passes the original type-hole along.
+For VisualFP a different approach was chosen: In case the arguments of a reference need to be inferred, the #ac("UI") model passes the original type hole along.
-The translation component then compares the arity of the type-hole with the arity of the reference and adds as many applications as needed for the two to match.
+The translation component then compares the arity of the type hole with the arity of the reference and adds as many applications as needed for the two to match.

 == Inference Component